berlinplan/berlinplan.github.io/readme.md

 - who approach strangers on the street without hesitation and inhibitions with sexual intentions.

 #### Do dating apps empower or disempower women

 > online dating apps claims to empower women and promote equality.
 (150)

-Beauty Operations, dating, Pickup & Alpha masculinity Coaches, hook up & Ghost culture, Style coaches, online dating Profile Designer etc Side effects of growing psychopathic Platforms?
-Dating Apps have millions of users (55) 95% of females wants to date only 5% of men (56) the is new Standard of dating Culture (hook up culture) (58) Number of Alpha /Pick up Coaches is rising (57) PUA Coaches Promote their customers by using Psychological Tricks and Manipulations techniques to sleep with as more women as possible (60)

 #### How do psychopathic dating platforms lead to international inequality?

 Online dating has been linked to an increase in sexual activity.
 Multiple sexual activity leads to higher turnover rates among sexual partners, which can decrease birthrates and cause ageing population.(13,14,61,62)